NewSmoke38/OpenMic/README.md

   - Real-time updates (fetches latest messages)
   - CORS, security, and production-ready deployment

+i am keeping this project really very basic and simple as i'll be teaching deployment of this project to newbies so it must stay easy for em to understand!

 ## 🚀 What I Learned

 i leanred how to plan a workshop, designed a presentation myself which took a lot of brainstorming cause ykik. while makig it i leanred some deep stuff on which i did not give heed earlier.

 i learned how to teach!
-actually i had never taught like this so i was just realising how i skim through stuff now as i am familiar w backend now but newbies fid it really hard to get it the first time!
+actually i had never taught like this so i was just realising how i skim through stuff now as i am familiar w backend now but newbies find it really hard to get it the first time!

 and then i felt amazing that some people now know backend from my eyes!!!!!

-## 🧗 Struggles & Solutions
+## 🧗 Common Struggles (i get these often)

 - **CORS errors:** Had to carefully configure CORS to allow Vercel and localhost, but block unwanted origins